 When December rolled around his little body was done, he had had enough.
 Low blood counts prevented us from making our scheduled chemo treatments and his doctors decided to let him take the month off and try to get some strength back and hopefully his numbers up.
 It was good to be home for Christmas, I think that was the recharge he needed to kick it in gear and beat this crap.

 With the new year came new hope and a light at the end of the tunnel.
 We began planning for the Make-A-Wish trip in the summer once he was medically cleared and our countdown to the final chemo was on.
 The last few months of treatment were routine, we could do this in our sleep.

 On April 14, 2015 George had his final chemo treatment, and 10 days later, on April 24, 2015 he had his port removed and rang the bell at Primary Children’s Hospital signaling the end of treatment and the end of cancer.
 George is not a cancer survivor, he is surviving cancer.
 The same treatments that cured him can still give him cancer.
+He has had a few scares; however, it does not hold him back or keep him down!
 Maybe not today or tomorrow but someday.
 Reality says he will get cancer again.

 We didn’t do this on our own, we are grateful for all of our family, friends and complete strangers that were with us on this journey.
 As well as all of the doctors, nurses, techs, home health and almost everyone we came into contact with.